U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 But after taking the course, the questions you ask yourself will change first.

-Instead of simply asking, “What component should I build?”, you will start looking at it from the perspective of, “How should I design the structure of this product experience so that it lasts long, operates quickly, and allows for tracking when problems arise?”
+Instead of simply asking, "What component should I build?", you will start looking at it from the perspective of, "What structure should I design this product experience with so that it lasts long, operates quickly, and allows for tracking when problems arise?"

-This difference creates the greatness and depth of the students, leading to roles and responsibilities where they can handle larger problems in practice.
+This difference creates the greatness and depth of the students, leading to roles and responsibilities where they can take on larger problems in practice.

 What you will learn

-1. This is a lecture that changes the evaluation criteria for frontend developers.
+1. This is a lecture that changes the evaluation standards for frontend developers.

 If you are aiming for a higher salary and a better position as a frontend developer, simply having the ability to implement UIs faster is not enough.